gitbls/ndm/README.md

 This section includes a few notes on using ndm on various Linux distributions

-### Raspbian Stretch and later
+### Raspbian Stretch and RasPiOS Buster and later

-Raspbian Stretch, Buster, and later are fully-supported by ndm as documented above.
+Raspbian Stretch, RasPiOS Buster, and later are fully-supported by ndm as documented above.

-### OpenSuse Leap
+### OpenSuse Leap 42.0

-OpenSuse Leap is supported, but there are configuration settings that ndm does not do automatically, as it does for Raspbian.
+OpenSuse Leap 42.0 is supported, but there are configuration settings that ndm does not do automatically, as it does for Raspbian.

 #### Installation steps